menu

 Demographics

-Bryantown is a very ethnically-diverse town.
+Bryantown is an extremely ethnically-diverse town.
 The people who call Bryantown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bryantown residents report their race to be White, followed by Black or African-American.
-Bryantown also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.48% of the town’s residents.
-Important ancestries of people in Bryantown include German, Irish, Norwegian, English, and Ghanian.
+Important ancestries of people in Bryantown include Irish, German, Ghanian, British, and Ukrainian.

 The most common language spoken in Bryantown is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Polish and Langs. of India.

 Notable & Unique Neighborhood Characteristics